Using Request Direct Callbacks and Auto-answer in Studio API Flows

 We configured the “Play audio” component by:

-- Selecting the Text to Speech option , and then, insert the message we want to give to the requester.
+- Selecting the Text to speech option , and then, inserting the message we want to give to the requester.

 We will end the flow after the message is played to the requester.

-Then, we will configure the second “Callback” attempt.
-We will define it the same way as we did in the previous Callback component, with the following changes:
+Then, we will configure the second “Request direct callback” attempt.
+We will define it the same way as we did in the previous Request direct callback component, with the following changes: